AP: States spent over $7B competing for early virus supplies

 BuKo owner Rashmi Budhram declined to comment when reached by telephone.

-Others, however, were more than willing to describe how PPE sales provided a lifeline at the onset of the pandemic.
+Others, however, were more than willing to describe how personal protective equipment sales provided a lifeline at the onset of the pandemic.

 The leaders at Grand Traverse Economic Development, a commercial investment entity for the Ottawa and Chippewa Native American tribes in Michigan, decided to get into the PPE business when a shutdown affected the tribe’s other business ventures.
-The organization quickly became New Hampshire’s top PPE supplier, selling the state nearly $28 million worth of masks, gowns, coveralls, face shields and sanitizing wipes this spring.
+The organization quickly became New Hampshire’s top protective equipment supplier, selling the state nearly $28 million worth of masks, gowns, coveralls, face shields and sanitizing wipes this spring.
 It made a profit of around 10% to 15%, business development director Lauren Tucker said.

 “This helped us keep our doors open, keep our staff fully employed and engaged, and we grew during the pandemic,” she said.

 Bellia, president of Body Armor Outlet, also expanded.
-The AP’s data for the spring includes just over $50 million in PPE sales to states by the Salem, New Hampshire, company.
+The AP’s data for the spring includes just over $50 million in personal protective equipment sales to states by the Salem, New Hampshire, company.
 But Bellia said his total PPE sales this year are around $120 million — a roughly thirtyfold increase over his company’s total sales for 2019.

 Because of the success, Bellia increased his payroll from eight to 12 employees.
-And while he continues to sell body armor, he cleared almost all of it out of his warehouse to make room for coronavirus PPE.
+And while he continues to sell body armor, he cleared almost all of it out of his warehouse to make room for coronavirus protective equipment.

 “While in a heartbeat I would trade this to go back to the way it was, I think unequivocally it’s been a great thing for us,” he said.